Designing the systems that transformed how ops specialists serve thousands of law firms.

 Measurable performance

-For the first time, we can see who's excelling and where training is needed.
+We can now see where training is needed.

 Foundation for growth